chrisledet/ObjectiveGist/README.md

 Just copy the files from the `Classes` and `Library` directories into your Xcode project.
 In the future I will provide a static library to download.

+## ARC Compatibility

+As of version 0.0.3, ObjectiveGist is ARC compliant.

 ## Basic Usage

 ### Reading Gists